Pinterest is by far, my favorite social media platform.

 If you are looking for a great in-depth Pinterest Training to grow your direct sales business, follow me over HERE.
 Brenda Ster, the best social media direct sales coach in the business, has a very affordable Pinterest training.

 I personally invested in myself and have seen my customer base grow because of the way I use Pinterest for my direct sales business.
-My follower count is over 1.7K and my blog receives over 18K page views a month all because of Pinterest!
+My follower count is over 2.4K and my blog receives over 30K page views a month all because of Pinterest!

 I would love to know how you use Pinterest for your direct sales business.
-Follow me on Pinterest and be sure to check out the importance of Pinterest Group Boards!
+Follow me on Pinterest and be sure to check out the importance of Pinterest Group Boards.